ben-gee723/pb-adv-test/README.md

 ```

 ### Problem Solving
-* Write function that accepts a string as an argument.
+* Write function named "_capitalizeFirstLetter_" that accepts a string as an argument.
 The function should convert the first character of each word to uppercase. **Example** _the quick brown fox_ → _The Quick Brown Fox_.
 Print your solution to the console.

 **Expected Output**
 ```javascript
 capitalizeFirstLetter("hey there"); → `Hey There`
 ```

 * Look at the unit tests for validating a pin.
-Write code that fulfills the requirements of the tests.
+Create a function named "_validPin_" that fulfills the requirements of the tests.

 **Requirements**:
     * The pin code must consist of only numbers.
     * The pin code must be 4 digits long.